unfoldingWord/unfoldingWord.github.io-old/pages/content/udb.md

 The Unlocked Dynamic Bible is intended to be used together with the [Unlocked Literal Bible][ulb] to provide a more robust view of both the form and function of the original texts.

-You may browse the [unfoldingWord Bible Web App](https://bible.unfoldingword.org/) or see the revision history on [Github](https://github.com/unfoldingWord/udb-en).
+You may browse the [unfoldingWord Bible Web App](https://bible.unfoldingword.org/) or see all the versions on [Github](https://github.com/unfoldingWord/udb-en/releases).

 Downloads: